ArtHitParade

 This double page used by Casterman until 1958 encouraged the users to read again and buy all the albums.
 It is a masterpiece of Hergé, and an outstanding example of wordless advertising.

-The original art in black ink retouched with white gouache, 35 x 53 cm is estimated € 700K, for sale by Artcurial in Paris on May 24.
+The original art in black ink retouched with white gouache, 35 x 53 cm was sold for € 2.65M from a lower estimate of € 700K by Artcurial on May 24 2014.

 From one story to another, Tintin never gets older.
 His post-adolescent freshness seduces his readers.
 This does not happen in that way in real life, fortunately.
 His author and father Hergé reaches an extended range of view and thought which pushes him away from the Rexisme, the Belgian fascism.
 Just in time.
 If Hergé had followed the editorial line of the newspaper that employed him, Le Vingtième Siècle, his work would not have survived the Second World War.